shwina/nbody-lesson-draft/04-test-suite.md

 There is a lot of duplicate code, and that's almost *always* a bad idea.

-What we'd *like* to do is to have our tests all run independently,
+What we'd *like* to do is to have our tests all run independently, and look at which ones passed and which failed.
+Then, we can make informed decisions about what needs fixing.

 Fortunately, there's a way to do just this: